Table of Contents

-The significance of LVOTO gradient in clinical settings through the controversial issue is accepted nowadays following the various studies results that showed the existence of genuine mechanical obstruction occurring on outflow tract.
+The significance of LVOTO gradient in clinical settings through the controversial issue is accepted nowadays following the various studies results that showed the existence of genuine mechanical obstruction occurring on the outflow tract.

 An important fact to stress is that it is not the value of the mean left ventricle outflow gradient itself that is considered the key factor in choosing the adequate management of the condition, but the rapid left ventricle outflow gradient’s peak.
 As a natural consequence of prior explanation, gradient as a term is reserved for rapidly occurring peaks of the gradient.

 Obstructions have been observed in rest or under physiological provocation and studies have shown that (numeric values are calculated in mm Hg):

 - Roughly 33% of patients will have an obstruction (definition: gradient above the value of 30).

 - Roughly 33% of patients have gradients that are provoked by the basal level (physiological) activity – (below the value of 30 when resting, and above the value of 30 when physiological activities are performed).

-- Roughly 33% of patients will have non-obstructive form at rest (basal) or when there is provoking factor included (gradient lower than 30 mm Hg).
+- Roughly 33% of patients will have a non-obstructive form at rest (basal) or when there is provoking factor included (gradient lower than 30 mm Hg).

 Obstruction leads to raising in left ventricle systolic pressure, that induces lengthening of ventricular relaxation, the rise of left ventricle diastolic pressure, subsequently to mitral regurgitation, myocardial ischemia and finally the fall in cardiac output.
-Outflow obstruction occurs as a result of an interaction of anterior motion of mitral valve during systole and septal contact.
+Outflow obstruction occurs as a result of an interaction of anterior motion of the mitral valve during systole and septal contact.